Open-NRE/ONRE/README.md

 # ONRE
-Open Numerical Relation Extractor is integrated in Open IE 5.0.
+This codebase is unclean and might not work directly.
+However, BONIE is integrated in Open IE 5.0.
 Run Open IE 5.0(https://github.com/dair-iitd/OpenIE-standalone) to generate extractions from numerical sentences.
+Our test data and extractions can be found [[here]](https://github.com/dair-iitd/OpenIE-standalone/tree/master/data)

 Examples: